 Object Story and Significance:

 One of the earliest articles in which the Savoy Inn’s proprietor appears—the New York Amsterdam News of July 20, 1935—informs us that Hong was a college graduate from Chicago managing the first Chinese food roadshow held in Freeport that summer.
 Hong was reportedly introducing locals to such Chinese culinary delicacies as “sharks’ fins that go to form a dish fit for emperors; birds nests found only in the Malay Peninsula and imported into China for soup; [and] duck eggs preserved in such a way that they can be kept for ages.”
 Like many of his college-educated Chinese American peers, he may have faced employment discrimination and consequently had few options outside of the restaurant industry.
-However, he seemed to have possessed enough resources to open a white tablecloth establishment catering to the predominantly middle and upper classes.
+However, he seemed to have possessed enough resources to open what eventually became a white tablecloth establishment catering predominantly to the middle and upper classes.
 The name of his restaurant perhaps sought to evoke the 18th century’s newly minted Savoy monarchy in modern-day Italy, whose palace interiors were famously influenced by Chinese motifs and techniques (chinoiserie).

-Since at least 1937, the Savoy Inn provided not only fine dining but also a regular meeting space for local civic and business groups, particularly women’s organizations.
+Since 1933, the Savoy Inn provided not only fine dining but also a regular meeting space for local civic and business groups, particularly women’s organizations.
 These included the Women’s Club of Massapequa, Long Island; the Freeport Auxiliary to South Nassau Communities Hospital; the Business Women’s Club of Freeport; and the South Shore Section of the National Council of Jewish Women, which held a Chinese luncheon and mahjong party at the Savoy Inn in 1944.
 Local support and fundraising for the war against Japan in China and World War II seemed to have opened opportunities in local society for Hong to be accepted and lead.
 In 1943, he was appointed chairman of the advance gifts committee of the National War Fund Drive, and as such, on occasion donated an entire day’s earnings from his restaurant to that organization.
 In 1945, he became the first Chinese merchant on Long Island to head a service organization when he became president of the Freeport Lions Club.
 He was also an invited speaker on topics related to China at local church clubs and civic organizations.

 There seemed to exist some ties between Freeport industry and China, perhaps forged during wartime.
 This included Freeport’s Columbian Bronze Corporation, whose foundry was contracted by China to produce marine equipment as late as 1949.
 Chinese dignitaries such as General Peter Mow and Dr. C. F. Hsia, both delegates to the UN, were reported to have dined at the Savoy Inn in 1949, as did Madame Chiang Kai-shek and the representatives of 60 Chinese organizations in the New York Metropolitan area at a luncheon organized by the Chinese Consolidated Benevolent Association in 1952.